SteamFab/minecraft-forge/README.md

 6. Install the server
   - Go to Compute Cloud console where you can see your instance
-  - lick on SSH on the right
+  - Click on SSH on the right
   - A terminal window should open with a command prompt (black screen)
   - Type the following commands: